Guderian2nd/TrueHistoryAI/AI Rules.md

 # Global Additional Rules(Other)

+IF MyFightingUnitNum is FightingUnitNumHigh THEN NeedFightingUnit is VeryLow

-IF EnemNuminTerritory is VeryLow THEN
+IF MyFightingUnitNum is FightingUnitNumMedium THEN NeedFightingUnit is Low

+IF My

 # Per MoveTask Rules